-33.1 Pursuant to Iowa Code section 10A.104(10) and 25 U.S.C. section

-2710(d)(3)(C), the Tribe shall remit annually during the entire term of this Compact no later than October 30, 2007, an assessment in the amount of \$40,000, increased each year (compounded from the initial payment of \$40,000) by a percentage equal to the percentage change in the Consumer Price Index as reported by the Bureau of Labor Statistics for the previous twelve (12) months.
+33.1 Pursuant to Iowa Code section 10A.104(10) and 25 U.S.C. section 2710(d)(3)(C), the Tribe shall remit \$40,000 to the Department no later than January 1, 2005 as an assessment to defray the actual costs of the Director's regulation of the Tribe's Class III gaming.
+Thereafter, the Tribe shall remit annually during the entire term of this Compact, an assessment in the amount of \$40,000, increased each year (compounded from the initial payment of \$40,000) by a percentage equal to the percentage change in the Consumer Price Index as reported by the Bureau of Labor Statistics for the previous twelve (12) months.
 The amount of the payments established under this Subsection shall be the maximum amount that the Tribe must pay to the Department as an assessment to defray the actual costs of the Director's regulation of the Tribe's Class III gaming.

-No later than December 1, 2007, and annually thereafter during the entire term of this Compact, the Department shall submit to the Tribe an explanation, subject to the confidentiality provisions of this Compact, which details the regulatory activities and the associated expense of the Department for which the fee set forth in this Subsection is assessed.
+No later than January 30, 2006, and annually thereafter during the entire term of this Compact, the Department shall submit to the Tribe an explanation, subject to the confidentiality provisions of this Compact, which details the regulatory activities and the associated expense of the Department for which the fee set forth in this Subsection is assessed.
 Amounts not expended annually shall be reimbursed to the Tribe.

-33.2 The Tribe shall establish an escrow account at an off Indian Lands bank of its choosing with an initial contribution of \$10,000 for the first year of this Compact paid in quarterly installments, the first installment of which will be deposited within twenty (20) days of notice of approval by the Secretary.
+33.2 The Tribe shall establish an escrow account at an off Indian Lands bank of its choosing with an initial contribution of \$25,000 for the first year of this Compact paid in quarterly installments, the first installment of which will be deposited within twenty (20) days of notice of approval by the Secretary.
 This escrow account is to reimburse State entities other than the Department for actual expenses incurred in performing regulatory activities under this Compact and as permitted by the Act.
 The escrow account shall be established as specified, and is funded to defray the actual costs of State regulatory activities that are in addition to the activities of the Department identified in Subsection 33.1 above.
 The regulatory activities contemplated by this Subsection include only those activities directly attributable to the regulation of the Tribe's Class III gaming allowed by the Act.
 By way of example, they include, but are not limited to, regulatory activities of the Office of the Attorney General and the Department of Public Safety.

 The Tribe shall replenish the escrow account, but need only do so as necessary to fund actual, allowable costs, and agrees that the balance in the account will never become a negative balance.
 Beginning the second year of the Compact and annually thereafter, the Tribe shall contribute quarterly to the escrow account an amount equal to one quarter of the previous year's actual assessments paid under this Subsection, rounded up to the nearest thousand dollar mark, but increased each year by a percentage equal to the percentage change in the Consumer Price Index as reported by the Bureau of Labor Statistics for the previous twelve (12) months.
 Any funds not expended remain the property of the Tribe.
-The amount of the annual payment established under this Subsection is capped at \$20,000 and shall never exceed this amount unless the parties renegotiate this Subsection as a result of a good faith request by the Department based upon actual, allowable costs exceeding \$20,000.
+The amount of the annual payment established under this Subsection is capped at \$50,000 and shall never exceed this amount unless the parties renegotiate this Subsection as a result of a good faith request by the Department based upon actual, allowable costs exceeding \$50,000.